 Expert Tips on Wildlife and Nature photography in Africa

-For the novice and experienced wildlife photographers, there can be no experience more exciting and exhilarating than a nature and wildlife photography on an African safari.
+For the novice and experienced wildlife photographers, there can be no experience more exciting and exhilarating than a nature and wildlife photography on an African Photo Safari.
 Photographic safaris are the perfect way to ensure you finish your vacation with the highest-quality, most impressive, and memorable wildlife and landscape images.

 Expert Tips for Safari Photography

 Photographs should tell a story and create a mood or feeling.

 Setting a mood is best done with the powerful use of natural light.
 The best times of day to take full advantage of the soft, golden glow of the sun are at sunrise and sunset.

 The low angle of the sun can illuminate the subject from its side, creating a striking and spectacular shot.

 Animals are at their most active at these times as it avoids the oppressive midday heat, that’s when they tend to laze about and seek shade.
 There are still some amazing opportunities to be had then.
 Cheetahs reclined across the branch of a tree or a lion yawning showing off those almighty teeth that can cause such devastation, look magnificent when contrasted with the brilliant sun.